The Gift of the Magi

 “Dell,” said he, “let’s put our Christmas presents away and keep ’em a while.
 They’re too nice to use just at present.
 I sold the watch to get the money to buy your combs.
 And now suppose let’s put the chops on.”

-The magi, as you know, were the three wise men — wonderfully wise men — who brought gifts to the Babe in the manger.
+The Magi, as you know, were the three wise men — wonderfully wise men — who brought gifts to the Babe in the manger.
 They invented the art of giving Christmas presents.
 Being wise, their gifts were no doubt wise ones.
-And here I have lamely related to you the uneventful chronicle of a foolish young couple in a flat who most unwisely sacrificed for each other the greatest treasures of their house.
-But in a last word to the wise of these days, let it be said that of all who give gifts, these two were the wisest.
-Of all who give and receive gifts, such as they are wisest.
+And here I have lamely related to you the minor story of a foolish young couple in a flat who most unwisely sacrificed for each other the greatest treasures they each owned.
+But, as the last word, let it be said that of all who give gifts, these two were the wisest.
+Of all who give and receive gifts, people like this couple are wisest.
 Everywhere they are wisest.
-They are the magi.
+They are the Magi.- Total nr. of readings: 22,146 Copyright © The author All Rights Reserved.
+This story may not be reproduced without the express written permission of the author except for personal use.